crawsoir/CSC209-snek/README.md

   - Click the Menu button to be returned back to the menu where you can restart your game or look at instructions

 ## Directory Structure
   //TODO
 ## Major Classes and Functions
 - Snek.pde contains the major game loops to setup the view of the game and makes any changes when the user interacts with the game

-## How to Extend our Game
+## Extensions of Snek Game
+ 1. Displaying Score on Game Over Screen
+  //TODO
+ 2. Difficulty Level
+  //TODO
+ 3. Leader Board
+  //TODO
+ 4. Decreasing Game Borders
   //TODO
 ## Built With
 * [Processing](https://processing.org/)